tacman/msgphp/docs/ddd/factory/object.md

 # Object factory

 A domain object factory is bound to `MsgPhp\Domain\Factory\DomainObjectFactoryInterface`.
-Its purpose is to initialize any domain object based on a class name and context.
+Its purpose is to initialize any domain object based on a given class name and context.

 ## API